better-internet/radworks-docs/docs/understanding-radicle/faq.md

 </Highlight>

-Our [get started guide](getting-started.md) has a little more information about using `rad`, along with some helpful links.
+Our [user hub home](/) has a little more information about using `rad`, along with some helpful links.

 ## What is 'sovereign code infrastructure'?